lan13005/PyAmpTools/docs/intro.md

 cd ../.. # move back to main directory
 ```

 Modify `set_environment.sh` to match you GPU environment (default: setup for JLab ifarm).
-Then create the necessary directory and link the environment script, allowing for `set_environment.sh` to be sourced everytime `conda activate PyAmpTools` is executed. **Note:** VSCode loads the environment but does not appear to run `activate.d` and therefore requires manual activation.
+Then create the necessary directory and link the environment script, allowing for `set_environment.sh` to be sourced everytime `conda activate pyamptools` is executed. **Note:** VSCode loads the environment but does not appear to run `activate.d` and therefore requires manual activation.

 ```shell
 mkdir -p $CONDA_PREFIX/etc/conda/activate.d/